-Of course, the lender has all the rights to seize the property and dispose of it to recover his outstanding loan, if the borrower defaults on regular payment of instalments.
+Of course, the lender has all the rights to seize the property and dispose of it to recover his outstanding loan if the borrower defaults on regular payment of installments.
 Such a type of mortgage is advantageous for the lenders as well.
-Since the security is movable, they can easily sell it, in case of a default.
+Since the security is movable, they can easily sell it in case of a default.

 In a chattel mortgage, the price of a vehicle or movable property that is financed is inclusive of the goods and services tax (GST).
 So, the borrower can claim an input tax credit up-front.

 Moreover, the borrower will also be free to claim the interest and depreciation costs if the asset qualifies for such costs.
 This would help borrowers to lower their taxable income.